Clean mobility

 Why is this charging hub important?

-Heavy transport is one of the biggest contributors to road emissions in Australia.
-This hub provides the fast, reliable, and renewable-powered charging infrastructure needed to enable and accelerate the electrification of transport and logistics to decarbonise the sector.
+Heavy transport is rapidly becoming the highest emitting sector in Australia.
+The Laverton North Charging Hub provides the fast, reliable, and renewable-powered charging infrastructure needed to enable and accelerate the electrification and decarbonisation of transport and logistics.
 As well as demonstrating the charging hub model in Australia this project will help reduce emissions, lower operating costs for businesses, and improve air quality for local communities.

 Where is the hub located, and why was this location selected?

-The hub has been strategically located at Laverton North - one of the most concentrated major freight regions in Australia and close to the busiest port in Australia to ensure convenience for logistics operators.
+The hub has been strategically located at Laverton North - one of Australia’s most concentrated major freight regions and busiest port to ensure convenience for logistics operators.
 It was chosen for its accessibility, existing infrastructure, and proximity to distribution centres.

 When will the hub open for operation?

-The project is targeting an opening in Q1 of 2026.
+The project is targeting an opening in late 2026.

 How many trucks will use the site?